-Taxation-Own Purpose & Payments-In-Lieu of taxation subtotal - Line 9940 ''' PLUS: Subtotal, Ontario unconditional grants - Line 0699 ''' PLUS: Subtotal, Conditional grants - Line 0899 PLUS: Revenue from other municipalities for Tangible Capital Assets - Line 1098 PLUS: Revenue from other municipalities - Line 1099 PLUS: Total User fees and service charges - Line 1299 PLUS: Subtotal, Licences, permits, rents, etc. - Line 1499 PLUS: Subtotal, Licences, permits, rents, etc. - Line PLUS: Subtotal, Fines and penalties - Line 1699 PLUS: Subtotal, Other revenue - Line 1899 PLUS: Municipal Land Transfer Tax - Line 1880 PLUS: Transient Accomodation Tax - Line 1886 PLUS: Increase in Government Business Enterprise equity - line 1905 CONTINUITY OF ACCUMULATED SURPLUS/(DEFICIT) Line 2010 PLUS: Total Revenues This amount is automatically carried forward from line 9910 of this schedule (SLC 10 9910 01).
+Taxation-Own Purpose & Payments-In-Lieu of taxation subtotal - Line 9940 ''' PLUS: Subtotal, - Government Transfers - Line 0699 PLUS: Subtotal, Conditional grants - Line 0899 PLUS: Revenue from other municipalities for Tangible Capital Assets - Line 1098 PLUS: Revenue from other municipalities - Line 1099 ''' PLUS: Total User fees and service charges - Line 1299 PLUS: Subtotal, Licences, permits, rents, etc. - Line 1499 PLUS: Subtotal, Fines and penalties - Line 1699 PLUS: Subtotal, Other revenue - Line 1899 PLUS: Municipal Land Transfer Tax - Line 1880 PLUS: Transient Accommodation Tax - Line 1886 PLUS: Increase/Decrease in Government Business Enterprise equity - line 1905 CONTINUITY OF ACCUMULATED SURPLUS/(DEFICIT) Line 2010 PLUS: Total Revenues This amount is automatically carried forward from line 9910 of this schedule (SLC 10 9910 01).
 Line 2020 LESS: Total Expenses This amount is automatically carried forward from line 9910 column 11 of Schedule 40 (SLC 40 9910 11).
 Line 2030 PLUS: Other: Use this line for any adjustments.
 Line 2040 PLUS: Other: Use this line for any adjustments.
 Line 2045 PLUS: PSAB Adjustments: Use this line for any PSAB adjustments.
 Line 2099 Annual Surplus/Deficit: This amount is automatically calculated.
 Line 2060 Accumulated surplus/ (deficit) at beginning of year The accumulated surplus or deficit at the beginning of the year is equal to the accumulated surplus or deficit at the end of the previous year.
 This line is pre-populated.